 Risks Precaution Impact by mobile equipment Wear brightly colored shirt or vest Impact from falling items Wear a safety helmet near elevated work Back injury or muscle injury Each 2,700 x 600 x 75 mm AAC panel weighs approximately 90 kg.
 Do not lift heavy items without assistance.
 Bend knees and keep back straight when lifting.
-Avoid strenuous activity if unfit or suffering back or muscle strain Foot injury Wear strong boots, preferably with steel caps Heat exhaustion Drink plenty of fluids, Rest in shaded areas Sun damage to skin Wear a hat, shirt & sunscreen Fall from ladder Ensure top of ladder is secured & protruding at least 1.0m above the floor Electrocution Ensure electrical equipment is safe & tagged Do not use electric power in wet conditions Wear insulated footwear Avoid overhead & hidden power cables Fall from scaffold, roofs or Ensure all handrails are elevated floors installed Do not lean on Chemical attack to skin by Wear gloves and other protective clothing to avoid rash and cement in concrete grout, in itchiness. some cases leading to dermatitis Inhalation of dust, Wear respirators complying with AS/NZS1715 and AS/NZ1716, and particularly while cutting eye protection, complying with AS1336, when cutting and chasing AAC AAC.
+Avoid strenuous activity if unfit or suffering back or muscle strain Foot injury Wear strong boots, preferably with steel caps Heat exhaustion Drink plenty of fluids, Rest in shaded areas Sun damage to skin Wear a hat, shirt & sunscreen Fall from ladder Ensure top of ladder is secured & protruding at least 1.0m above the floor Electrocution Ensure electrical equipment is safe & tagged Do not use electric power in wet conditions Wear insulated footwear Avoid overhead & hidden power cables Fall from scaffold, roofs or elevated floors Ensure all handrails are installed Do not lean on Chemical attack to skin by cement in concrete grout, in some cases leading to dermatitis Wear gloves and other protective clothing to avoid rash and itchiness.
+Inhalation of dust, particularly while cutting AAC Wear respirators complying with AS/NZS1715 and AS/NZ1716, and eye protection, complying with AS1336, when cutting and chasing AAC.
 Refer to Eco Panel Material Safety Data Sheets.
 Collapse of structure Ensure structure is correctly braced.
 In particular, ensure that unfinished AAC not tied to permanent supports is braced.